 While the singer/songwriter/multi-instrumentalist and composer has her eyes firmly set on the future, Ivana Santilli has certainly cemented her legacy as one of Canada’s most prolific musical artists with a career that has spanned the globe over the last 25 years.

-At only nineteen years of age, Ivana and her first band Bass is Base collected a Juno award for Best R’n’B album of 1995.
+While still in school, Ivana and her first band Bass is Base collected a Juno award for Best R’n’B album of 1995.
 Ivana eventually parted ways with the band in 1999 to pursue an independent career, forming her own label to release her critically acclaimed debut record “Brown.”
 To date, Ivana has released five solo albums, racked up countless awards nominations and accolades, performed internationally from London to Tokyo, and toured with legendary musical acts like James Brown, Tito Puente, De La Soul, Jamiroquai, and the Roots.

 Those of us who have been around since the Bass is Base days also know Ivana as an artist with major star power.
 She is a regular fixture at red carpet events, often featured on entertainment shows including eTalk, ET Canada, Fashion Television and MTV Cribs, and her legendary style has made her a Canadian fashion icon.